-Inside: Why use a monthly budget when you’re paid every other week?
-This biweekly budget sheet will fit your life.
+Why use a monthly budget when you’re paid every other week?
+This bi-weekly budget template will fit your life.
 But watch out for 3 mistakes that will bust it!

 Are you struggling to find a budget that actually works?
 You know that setting up a budget is the best way to control your money.
 The problem is that most budget plans are set up a month at a time.
 Meanwhile, most of us are paid every other week.
 It doesn’t take a math degree to see that those numbers just don’t line up.